| +Home | Museum | Articles | Advertising | Links | EMail Me |

 and IME 86 calculators.
 All transistor circuitry

-of same architecture as the earlier machines.
+of same architecture as the earlier IME calculators.
 12 digit capacity with fixed

-decimal.
-Nixie tube display, four function with single accumulating memory
+Nixie tube display.
+Four function with single accumulating memory register.

 IME 84